 At the municipal level, a wide range of climate activities are being undertaken.
 Municipalities are obliged to have an energy plan, which is often combined with a climate strategy to reduce greenhouse gas emissions.
+As a consequence of the autonomy of local governments in Sweden, no local climate targets are formulated by the national government.
+Reaching the climate targets is the responsibility of the government and any local climate targets are initiated and followed up by the municipalities themselves.

 Energy and climate change advisory services, which are partly funded by the Swedish state and municipalities, have been provided since 1998.
-The Swedish Energy Agency is responsible for the advicory service, including providing support in other languages than Swedish.
+The Swedish Energy Agency is responsible for the advisory service, including providing support in other languages than Swedish.

 The regions have the task of preparing and establishing a strategy for the county's development (regional development strategy) and coordinating efforts to implement the strategy.
 Economic, social and environmental sustainability is an integral part of analyzes, strategies, programs and initiatives in the regional development work.
-The region initiate, implements and participate in a wide range of projects relating to climate energy efficiency, renewable energy and reduced climate impact.
+The region initiates, implements and participates in a wide range of projects relating to climate energy efficiency, renewable energy and reduced climate impact.

-3.1.9 Other institutional set-ups to implement the climate targets
+3.1.10 Other institutional set-ups to implement the climate targets policy areas.
+For that reason, the government has established a climate board within the Government Offices23.